How to Find an Equivalent Spare Part Safely

 • Material compatibility is unknown

-• Supplier cannot provide datasheet
+• Supplier cannot provide a datasheet

 • Failure consequence is high